Skip to main content

 Sickness Certificates

 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
-Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website (EXTERNAL PDF DOWNLOAD LINK).
+Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the GOV.uk website.

 Evidence that you are sick